prasser/swtknob/README.md

 Introduction
 ------

-The knob is rotated by clicking and dragging the mouse up or down.
-While the knob's selection is changed the mouse is hidden.
+A knob is rotated by clicking and dragging the mouse up or down.
+While a knob's selection is changed the mouse is hidden.
 It re-appears when then mouse button is released.
 This is similar to the behavior often implemented in audio editing software.

-SWTKnob currently supports ranges for all primitive Java data type:
+SWTKnob currently supports ranges for all primitive Java data types:
 * KnobRange.Double(0d, 1d);
 * KnobRange.Float(0f, 1f);
 * KnobRange.Long(0l, 100l);